projectweekend/Holly/README.md

 ![News Screen Shot](http://i.imgur.com/gVPEFek.jpg)

 # Twitter Integration
 Holly tweets the most recent **system CPU temperature** as well as the most recent **indoor temperature** and **indoor humidity** readings on an hourly basis.
 Currently, the frequency of the tweets is not configurable from the front-end, but I have plans to work on that.
-Auto-tweeting requires a [Twitter Developer](https://dev.twitter.com/) account so that the following environment variables can be defined on the Pi:
+Auto-tweeting requires a [Twitter Developer](https://dev.twitter.com/) account so that the following variables can be defined using Holly's `/config` page.
 * `TWITTER_CONSUMER_KEY`
 * `TWITTER_CONSUMER_SECRET`
 * `TWITTER_ACCESS_TOKEN_KEY`